Lake Como vs Tuscany vs the Amalfi Coast, Choosing Your Italian Summer comparison hero

 Borgo Santandrea

-"Ninety metres above the sea, 52 rooms, and views that make the word 'uninterrupted' feel like an understatement."
+"Ninety metres above the sea, 45 rooms and suites, and views that make the word 'uninterrupted' feel like an understatement."

 Anantara Convento di Amalfi Grand Hotel